roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 # 1. Introduction

-The application of complex machine learning algorithms to every day problems has achieved considerable [widespread success](https://www.forbes.com/sites/bernardmarr/2016/09/30/what-are-the-top-10-use-cases-for-machine-learning-and-ai/).
+The application of complex machine learning algorithms to everyday problems has achieved considerable [widespread success](https://www.forbes.com/sites/bernardmarr/2016/09/30/what-are-the-top-10-use-cases-for-machine-learning-and-ai/).
 The machine learning paradigm replaces 'hard coding' with the learning of patterns directly from data.
 The adoption of machine learning may be viewed as switching to a flexible experimental approach as opposed to a 'theoretical' one in which a programmer is expected to foresee all possible situations.
 A drawback of this new procedure is that the mechanisms by which the machine learning algorithm reaches a decision are [not necessarily well understood](https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/).
 Understanding the logic behind algorithmic outcomes is important for a variety of reasons.
 One of them is preventing the algorithm from learning non-generalizable artifacts only present in the particular data used to train the machine learning model.
-For example, image recognition algorithms may take advantage of describing text present on the sides of some photos.
-Thus, having little or no human supervision over what the model learns risks rendering parts of the models useless for practical applications.
-Moreover, due to the widespread use of machine learning algorithms [ethical concerns](https://abovethelaw.com/2018/04/ethical-considerations-for-artificial-intelligence/) have to be considered.
-If anti-discrimination laws ban individuals and companies from certain behaviors then any algorithm affecting society has to also comply with those rules.
+For example, image recognition algorithms may take advantage of labeling text present on the sides of some photos.
+Thus, having little or no human supervision over what the model learns risks rendering it useless for practical applications.
+Moreover, due to the extensive use of machine learning algorithms [ethical concerns](https://abovethelaw.com/2018/04/ethical-considerations-for-artificial-intelligence/) have to be carefully considered.
+If anti-discrimination laws ban individuals and companies from certain behaviors, then any algorithm affecting society has to also comply with those rules.
 This matter is particularly pressing since the recent adoption by the European Union of new [data regulations](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
-All the advantages and issues mentioned above have been greatly amplified by the widespread use of deep neural networks that allow a drastic increase in model complexity.
+All the advantages and drawbacks mentioned above are amplified through the use of deep neural networks that allow a drastic increase in model complexity.

-There have been many efforts for understanding the mechanisms behind machine learning and particularly deep learning algorithms.
+There have been many efforts to understand the mechanisms behind machine learning and particularly deep learning algorithms.
 Indeed, shortly after the introduction of the [first](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) successful image recognition deep learning model, researchers devised a [perturbational approach](https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) for revealing the model's inner workings.
-Other methods for understanding the model responses include the use of optimization algorithms (notably gradient descent since it is already built into neural networks due to their need for back-propagation) for finding the inputs that [optimally activate](https://ai.stanford.edu/~ang/papers/nips09-MeasuringInvariancesDeepNetworks.pdf) certain neurons within the model.
-[Recent](https://arxiv.org/abs/1704.03296) efforts have combined both approaches by seeking the extraction of optimum perturbations to the inputs that most effectively reduce a given model output.
+Other methods for understanding the model responses include the use of optimization algorithms (notably gradient descent which exploits the back-propagation infrastructure already built into current neural networks) for finding the inputs that [optimally activate](https://ai.stanford.edu/~ang/papers/nips09-MeasuringInvariancesDeepNetworks.pdf) certain neurons.
+A [Recent](https://arxiv.org/abs/1704.03296) effort combines both approaches by generating perturbations to the inputs that optimally reduce the model output.
 In the latter approach the perturbations are generated in part from a multiplicative mask that is then optimized by back propagation.

-The present work builds on the [recent approach mentioned above](https://arxiv.org/abs/1704.03296) by allowing for more arbitrary perturbations that are automatically derived by a convolutional neural network (CNN) inserted into the process.
-The CNN's weights and biases for an optimal perturbation are also learned through back-propagation.
-The optimum perturbation is then analyzed for identifying input regions that are most important for the model's response.
-The identified important input regions can allow deducing intuitive interpretations of the model decisions.
+The present work extends the [recent approach mentioned above](https://arxiv.org/abs/1704.03296) by allowing for more arbitrary perturbations.
+The perturbations are now automatically generated by a convolutional neural network (CNN) inserted into the process.
+The CNN's weights and biases are learned through gradient descend and back-propagation.
+The optimum perturbation thus obtained is analyzed for identifying the input regions that are most relevant to the model's response.
+It is shown below that the identified important input regions can lead to intuitive interpretations of the model decisions.

 # 2. Automatic perturbations

-The technique for explaining the outcomes of a complex deep learning model M is described here.
-A [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) is used for understanding the decisions of the trained model M. For a given input x0 to the model resulting in some top class ymax = M(x0)[k] (where k is the maximum class index), the CNN produces automatically an optimal perturbed input xpert = x0 + dx.
-The perturbated input xpert results in a maximal reduction of the formerly top class value, i.e., M(xpert)[k] << ymax.
-An optimum perturbation xpert_opt is obtained through optimizing the weights of the perturbing CNN model through a gradient descent algorithm based on gradient back-propagation.
-The particular model M studied here is the VGG19 model trained on the imagenet dataset for image recognition.
+The outlines of a technique for explaining the responses of a complex deep learning model(M) are described here.
+A more in-depth description is given in Section 3 through the technique's pytorch implementation.
+As mentioned above, a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) is used here for generating perturbations to the inputs of the model M. The model's maximum output element $y_{max}$ to an input $x_o$ is given by

+$y_{max} = M(x_o)_k$

+where, k is the index of the maximum score class for input $x_o$.
+The goal here is to produce a perturbed input $x_p$ that minimizes the formerly top class value, i.e.,

+$M(x_p)_k \ll y_{max}$

+In generating the perturbation the input $x_o$ is fed to the CNN.
+The output after the CNN layers is scaled to resemble the original input's range.
+The resulting perturbed input $x_p$ is then passed through M and its output $y_p = M(x_p)_k$ is used for calculating the loss for back-propagation:

+loss = $y_p + l_1$

-In the forward direction, the output after the CNN layers is scaled to resemble the original input's range.
-The resulted perturbed input xpert is then passed through M and its output score ypert = M(xpert)[k] is used for calculating the loss for back-propagation.
-The loss is given by ypert + l1_term, where l1_term is proportional to the difference between xpert and x0.
-Thus, the back-propagation process aims to reduce ypert while at the same time attempting to keep xpert as close as possible to x0.
-This is an important requirement for avoiding the optimization of artifacts.
-For instance, an optimum perturbation that minimizes ypert may be given by xpert equal to an image filled with zeroes.
+where $l_1 = C_{l_1}|x_o - x_p|$, and $C_{l_1}$ is an adjustable coefficient.
+The loss is then back-propagated and minimized by iteratively modifying the weights and biases of the CNN model.
+The best CNN parameters allow generating an optimum perturbed input $x_p^{opt}$ that minimizes $y_p$ while at the same time attempting to keep the perturbation $x_p^{(opt)}$ as close as possible to the original input $x_o$.
+This is an important requirement for avoiding artifact optimization.
+For instance, $y_p$ may also be minimized by $x_p$ corresponding to an image filled with zeros.

 A post-processing procedure is then performed for analyzing the results.
-This step roughly consists on a (nonlinear) comparison between x0 and xpert along with some image processing for highlighting the important differences.
-This allows identifying relevant regions in x0.
-The identified regions are shown below to lead to intuitive interpretations of what the VGG19 model considers important in classifying images.
+Briefly, this step consists of calculating the nonlinear difference $|x_o - x_p^{(opt)}|^6$ along with some image processing for further highlighting the important differences.
+This process allows identifying relevant regions in $x_o$ from the model M's point of view.

 # 3. Pytorch implementation

 The details of the method outlined in Sec.
 2 are presented through their implementation in [pytorch](https://pytorch.org/).
 The implementation below was inspired in part by the ideas discussed in [this paper](https://arxiv.org/abs/1704.03296) and its [pytorch implementation](https://github.com/jacobgil/pytorch-explain-black-box).
+The particular model M studied here is the VGG19 model pre-trained on the imagenet dataset for image recognition.)

 ## 3.1 Preliminaries